bacontime/blog-mirror/nature/clades.md

 Conversely, [tuatara](https://en.wikipedia.org/wiki/Tuatara) look super lizardy, and used to be considered lizards, but aren't part of the squamate clade.
 Biologists stopped calling them lizards when they noticed that while they do share some traits with lizards, they also share some traits with crocodiles (spiny plates) and turtles (beak instead of teeth).
 Tuatara are now thought to be the only surviving members of the [beakheads](https://en.wikipedia.org/wiki/Rhynchocephalia), a sort of sister clade to the lizards.
 Together, the squamates and beakheads form the clade of *Lepidosaurs*.
 And for the purposes of this exercise, it doesn't really matter whether we use "lizard" to refer to Squamata or Lepidosauria; both are clades full of lizardy things.
 TODO: Need to link a credible article which talks about these lads.
 -->

+### Rabbits (Leporidae)

+You might not even be aware that rabbits and hares are different things.
+Cladistically, they really aren't.
+Rabbits usually dig burrows underground, and are born helpless (like us!).
+By contrast, hares build nests aboveground and are born ready to hop.
+It's primarily a distinction based on nesting behavior, not ancestry.
+An encyclopedia might define hares cladistically as the genus *lepus* and then define rabbits as the *non-hare leporids*.
+But for this exercise, hares are rabbits.